Mass. man facing negligent homicide charges in NH crash that killed 7 bikers

 Authorities have only said they are investigating the cause of the collision.

-JarHeads president Manny Ribeiro, who survived the crash, said the group had just finished dinner and was heading to a fundraiser at American Legion post in nearby Gorham.
+JarHeads president Manny Ribeiro, who survived the crash, said the group had just finished dinner and was heading to a fundraiser at an American Legion post in nearby Gorham.
 A total of 21 riders and 15 motorcycles were in the group.
-Ten motorcycles, including Mazza, who was riding next to Ribeiro, were hit.
+Mazza, who was riding next to Ribeiro, was among those hit by the truck.

 “It was just an explosion … with parts and Al and everything flying through the air,” he said.
 “He turned hard left into us and took out pretty much everyone behind me.
 The truck and trailer stayed attached and that is why it was so devastating … because the trailer was attached and it was such a big trailer, it was like a whip.
 It just cleaned us out.”